wilhelm-lab/oktoberfest/ReadMe.md

 DATA=path/to/data/dir make run_oktoberfest
 ```

-Note: `DATA` must be the absolute path to your data folder.
-It should contain the raw files, the search results that fit the specified `search_type` in the config, e.g. `msms.txt` for MaxQuant and the `config.json`.
-The results will be written to `<DATA>/results/percolator`.
+Note: When using with docker, `DATA` must contain the spectra, the search results that fit the specified `search_type` in the config, e.g. `msms.txt` for MaxQuant and a `config.json` file with the configuration.
+The results will be written to `<DATA>/<output>/results/percolator`.

 ## Supported Models